MicrosoftDocs/learn/learn-pr/quantum/tbd-libraries/includes/2-libraries-overview.md

 ## How can I add a Q# library to my project?

-The standard library is included in every Q# project by default, but accessing other libraries--including the domain-specific libraries discussed above--requires adding their respective packages to the project.
+The standard library is included in every Q# project by default, but accessing other libraries---including the domain-specific libraries discussed above---requires adding their respective packages to the project.

 Depending on your Q# development setup, the method will vary.